dfelinto/blender-manual/modeling/curves/editing/advanced.rst

    the volume is narrower?
 The same principle remains for open 2D and 3D curves, but the way the "outside" and "inside" of the curve is determined seems a bit odd?

-   It has the same effect with extruded "bevel" objects…
+   It has the same effect with extruded "bevel" objects...

 :guilabel:`Tilt`
    This setting - unfortunately, you can never see its value anywhere in Blender - controls the "twisting angle" around the curve for each point - so it is only relevant with 3D curves!
    You set it using the :guilabel:`Tilt` transform tool (:kbd:`T`, or :menuselection:`Curve --> Transform --> Tilt`), and you can reset it to its default value (i.e. perpendicular to the original curve plane) with :kbd:`alt-T` (or :menuselection:`Curve --> Control Points --> Clear Tilt`).
    With NURBS, the tilt is always smoothly interpolated.
-However, with Bézier, you can choose the interpolation algorithm to use in the :guilabel:`Tilt Interpolation` drop-down list of the :guilabel:`Curve Tools` panel (you will find the classical :guilabel:`Linear`, :guilabel:`Cardinal`, :guilabel:`B Spline` and :guilabel:`Ease` options…).
+However, with Bézier, you can choose the interpolation algorithm to use in the :guilabel:`Tilt Interpolation` drop-down list of the :guilabel:`Curve Tools` panel (you will find the classical :guilabel:`Linear`, :guilabel:`Cardinal`, :guilabel:`B Spline` and :guilabel:`Ease` options...).

 Simple Extrusion